 Passed me by and in December I discovered, to my great delight, Memrise had an android app.
 If I’d known before, I’d have restarted my studies earlier but alas it was what it was.
 I installed it and started studying Japanese again.

 I did 8h a day, I woke at 6am and only stopped studying at 22 each day for the whole of December.
 During December I got recommended Amnesia (memories) to play in Japanese because she didn’t talk.
 Best decision of my life was pairing the game with my N5 studies.
 I crunched and crammed like crazy to try to catch up to the game.

 While I never suceeded, I did finish the game and learnt a ton with it.
 After that I felt pretty lost.
 Entered 2016 and January I redid JLPT N5 course on Memrise made from another person because it was better organized and had more content and explained better.
 As soon as I finished it, 15 days after starting, I started N4.
 I promptly finished N4 on the last day of February, which is another victory! ( ´ ▽ ` )ﾉ I started my N3 studies afterwards but sadly fell prey to my depression (have it since I’m 13) and my studies suffered, even my gaming got affected.
 I was able to finish Starry Sky ~in Spring~ , which is great!

-I stopped studying for long months, because of that I had 600 reviews just in Joyo Kanji, and 999+ in N5/N4 and some 500 in N3 course, so I decided to tackle the Joyo Kanji to the end, before doing anything else.
+I stopped studying for long months, because of that I had 600 reviews just in Joyo Kanji, and 999+ in N5/N4 and some 500 in N3 course, so I decided to tackle the Joyo Kanji, before doing anything else.